Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Concrete examples

-Assumption (i) is needed as a prerequisite for Assumptions (vi) to hold.
-In general, there may be a larger set of minimizers for $\mathbb{E}_{x\sim G_k^0} d^2(z,x)$.
-However, there is a wide range of spaces where Fr\'echet mean is unique.
-For example, in Hadamard spaces, Fr\'echet means are guaranteed to be unique \citep{sturm2003probability}.
-In other cases, the uniqueness depends on both the geometry of space $\mathcal Y$ and the assigned probability measure.
-In the case of a complete Riemannian manifold, the existence and uniqueness of the Fr\'echet mean are discussed with great detail in \cite{afsari2011riemannian}.
-Assumptions (ii), (iii), and (vi) are the same as in Theorem~\ref{thm:GMM_consistency_gen}.
-The impact of the variances of the oracle distributions is incorporated in (iv) as the control on the tail probabilities.
-Similar to the discussion following Theorem~\ref{thm:GMM_consistency_gen}, under some mild conditions, if the minimum separation satisfies $D_{\mu,\min}/(\log(n))^{1/\nu}\to\infty$, then there exists $(\delta_n\lambda_n,\sigma^2_n)$ that leads to clustering consistency.
+Assumption~(i) is a prerequisite for Assumption~(vi).
+While there may exist multiple minimizers of $\mathbb{E}_{x\sim G_k^0}d^2(z,x)$ in general, the Fr\'echet mean is unique in a wide range of spaces.
+For instance, in Hadamard spaces, uniqueness is guaranteed \citep{sturm2003probability}; for complete Riemannian manifolds, existence and uniqueness are discussed in detail by \cite{afsari2011riemannian}.
+Assumptions~(ii), (iii), and (vi) mirror those in Theorem~\ref{thm:GMM_consistency_gen}, while Assumption~(iv) captures the role of the oracle distribution's spread through a tail probability bound.
+By an argument analogous to the discussion following Theorem~\ref{thm:GMM_consistency_gen}, under mild conditions, if $D_{\mu,\min}/(\log(n))^{1/\nu}\to\infty$, then there exists $(\delta_n\lambda_n,\sigma^2_n)$ yielding clustering consistency.

-\begin{remark} In Assumption (iv), we control the tail probabilities for $G_k^0$.
-Suppose $\nu_n\equiv\nu$ is a constant.
-Then in the univariate case, setting $\nu = 2$ makes $G^0_k$ sub-Gaussian, while setting $\nu = 1$ makes $G^0_k$ sub-exponential.
-However, $\nu$ can be any arbitrarily small positive value, thereby allowing $G^0_k$ to have a relatively heavy tail, while still ensuring that the consistency result holds. \end{remark}
+\begin{remark} Assumption~(iv) controls the tail behavior of $G_k^0$.
+When $\nu_n\equiv\nu$ is constant, setting $\nu=2$ makes $G^0_k$ sub-Gaussian and $\nu=1$ makes it sub-exponential.
+More generally, $\nu$ may be any arbitrarily small positive constant, accommodating distributions with relatively heavy tails while still ensuring clustering consistency. \end{remark}